 Finally, I must highlight the books by Shel Silverstein.
 They are classics in the poetry world, and I’ve had them in my children’s library their whole life.
 Next week, we’ll be working on visualizing, so we’ll continue with talks about sensory words and how we imagine scenes.

-One of the best ways to build excitement about poetry is through the use of a Poet Tree.
+One of the best ways to build excitement for poem of the week is through the use of a Poet Tree.
 As students find poems they enjoy or you as a class share poems, you add them like an ornament to the tree for others to see, read, and enjoy.

 Last year, I decided to try my hand at writing poetry, and I developed two product lines.
 The first set is intended for our youngest readers.
 It is a set that helps students develop a concept of word or COW.
 This means that the student accurately tracks print and matches spoken words to the corresponding words.